 Can gum disease disappear over time?

 Over time gum disease may get worse.
 Gum disease is a progressive disease that does not go away on its own.
-Once the first stage of gum disease has developed, treatment is required in order to reverse it.
+Once the first stage of gum disease has developed, you will require treatment to reverse it.
 Our dentists will prevent your bleeding and receding gums from further damaging your mouth.

 What are the stages of gum disease?

 There are four main stages of gum disease.
 The first is gingivitis.
 Your dentist can reverse gingivitis if they catch it and treat it early enough.
 The second stage is slight periodontal disease.
 The third stage is moderate periodontal disease.
 The last and most severe stage of gum disease is advanced periodontal disease.

 Request a Dental Exam & Consultation Today

 Do not ignore bleeding gums.
 Contact your Bella Smiles dentist office today to schedule an oral health exam to prevent the spread of oral disease.
 We welcome new patients to our warm and friendly dentist office.
 We serve patients from Roslyn, Hampton Bays, Nesconset, and many North Shore communities.